ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

    multi-layer topology maps for networks and endpoints with relationship types and dependencies, and identify potential impacts on configuration management information from incidents, problems, and changes.
-More generally, the inventory topology model can be used as part of the SIMAP {{?I-D.ietf-nmop-simap-concept}}.
+More generally, the inventory topology data model can be used as part of the Service & Infrastructure Maps (SIMAP) {{?I-D.ietf-nmop-simap-concept}}.

-The inventory topology model can, for example, be used to emulate several "what-if" scenarios such as the impact of End of Life (EOL) or depletion of a hardware component (chipset) on the network resilience and service availability.
+The inventory topology data model can, for example, be used to emulate several "what-if" scenarios such as the impact of End of Life (EOL) or depletion of a hardware component (chipset) on the network resilience and service availability.